Installation for Window users

 Installing the software with Homebrew

 While waiting for Homebrew working directly on Windows, please follow the instructions given at Installation for the Linux users in this Cookbook.
-This works fine on both the Windows Subsystem for Linux (recommended) and the Linux on Windows apps on Windows 10 Pro and Home (we have tested successfully the FFmpeg installation on Debian 9.5 and on Ubuntu 18.04.1 LTS).
+This works fine on both the Windows Terminal (recommended) and Windows Subsystem for Linux, as well as the various Linux distribution apps.

 Installing the software with Chocolatey